Updated For Version 2.4

 stirs the drifter’s heart.

 Kazuha marks another addition to Genshin’s anemo roster, and he certainly upholds Anemo’s reputation of being the “support” element, with his strong crowd control, buffing ability, and elemental application.
-He can substitute for both Venti and Sucrose in many teams, although his ability to do so can vary.
-He can also enable wholly new teams with his unique elemental skill and burst.
-Overall, Kazuha is a very strong, very future-proof unit that has extremely interesting and complex interactions with other characters.
+He can substitute for both Venti and Sucrose in many teams, although his ability to do so can vary, and he can enable wholly new teams with his strong off-field damage, supporting ability, and elemental application.
+Overall, Kazuha is an extremely strong, very future-proof unit that has extremely interesting and complex interactions with other characters.

 Why play Kazuha?